EvanForsythe/ERCnet/README.md

 - Plot_ERCs.R is used to create correlation plots for user-specified pairs of genes.
 - Genes_of_interest_ERC_hits.py is used to extract the ERC hits involving genes of interest.
 This script will read and write files from/to the Network_analyses/ output directory.
 - Genes_of_interest_dist.py is used to plot KDE plots of the distributions of ERC results for genes of interest and positive control genes (e.g. genes in a protein complex that is known to coevolve).
 This script will read and write files from/to the ERC_results/ output directory.
+- Genes_of_interest_heatmap.py creates a heatmap figure showing the strength of ERC signature among genes of interest (should probably limit it to about 20 genes at most).
+This script will read and write files from/to the ERC_results/ output directory.
 [Back to Top](#top)